What is a laser micrometer ?

 A tool to measure wire diameter

 Laser scanning is done through a system of rotating mirrors.
 However, this widespread technology is limited by its scanning speed and the use of rotating mechanical parts that reduce the reliability and lifetime of the laser micrometer.
-Also, this technology is highly sensitive to the wire vibration, and so it averaging invariably has to be used to obtain final values.
+Also, this technology is highly sensitive to wire vibration, and so it averaging invariably has to be used to obtain final values.

 CERSA diameter measurement sensor

 Laser micrometers have used a variety of light sources: laser diodes, helium-neon (HeNe) laser tubes, and LEDs.
-Our gauge also uses laser beam to measure wire diameter.
-But without any mechanical moving parts inside.
+Our gauge also uses laser beam to measure wire diameter, but without any mechanical moving parts inside it.
 Our measurement technology based on diffraction principle provides very high accuracy for each measurement and high repeatability.
 Our LDS instruments are also wire vibration independent.
-So, the measures don't need averaging and offer a real tracking of the diameter fluctuation.
-Because CERSA has mastered diffraction measurement for many years, our instruments are able to measure the diameter of very thin wires from 2mm down to 5µm !
+Therefore, the measurements don not need to be averaged and offer a true tracking of fluctuations in diameter.
+Because CERSA has mastered diffraction measurement for many years, our instruments are able to measure the diameter of very thin wires from 2 mm down to 5 µm !

 - 1-axis version with dedicated accessories for off-line measurement

 - 2-axis version to monitor diameter in-line.
 This is often used by manufacturers to check drawing dies by measuring the drawn wires.